 - Have communication devices for all buses.
-Included in these devices a mechanism, button, or quick radio switch, so that the bus driver can communicate to central office or emergency response that there is an emergency on the bus. - Have first aid kit available. - Practice relevant drills with students, such as evacuation. - Have clear bus identification on the outside for first responders and police to identify the bus, bus numbers on roofs has been recommended to help with this identification. - Keep the view of the bus driver unobstructed to other drivers.
+Include in these devices a mechanism, button, or quick radio switch so that the bus driver can communicate to a central office or emergency responders that there is an emergency on the bus. - Have first aid kit available. - Practice relevant drills with students, such as evacuation. - Have clear bus identification on the outside for emergency responders and police to identify the bus.
+Bus numbers on roofs are recommended to help with this identification. - Keep the view of the bus driver unobstructed to other drivers.